 - To organizations that discriminate on the basis of race, creed, gender or sexual orientation

 - To programs that do not fall within the specified geographic region

 - To sectarian religious activities or direct political lobbying

 - For debt reduction

 Applicants must complete and submit the online grant application by the specified deadline.
+Applicants may not apply more than once per cycle and may not apply more than twice in a calendar year.
 In some cases, during the evaluation period, a site visit may be requested.
 The Bright Ideas Community Enrichment Fund Grants Committee will make its recommendations to the Board of Directors who has the final authority to approve or deny any grant request.

 Organizations that are a 501c(3) not for profit and interested in applying for a grant from the Bright Ideas Community Enrichment Fund must first submit an application by clicking the link below during an open grant cycle round.
 The Foundation uses an online grant application process.
 No paper applications will be accepted.

 For your convenience, you may review the Grant Checklist prior to applying.
 You may also access the narrated tutorials below (be advised that the file will open as a PowerPoint in a new window: